spree/spree/guides/content/integration/configuration.md

 ## Overview

-The `spree_pro_connector` is at the heart of the Spree Integrator service.
+The Spree Integrator Configuration tool is designed to make managing your Spree integrations quick and painless.
 It is what handles communication between your Spree store and the Spree Integrator itself.

-This guide will instruct you on the installation and configuration of this tool.
+Installing the tool is a simple matter of adding one line to your product's `Gemfile`, and running two commands.
+Once that is done, you can manage your own third-party service integrations on the fly.

 ## Prerequisites